 The statue is superb visualization of heroism arising out of defeat and suffering.
 This isn’t the depiction of a beautiful athlete at a moment of triumph.
 The boxer’s nose is broken and his face is scarred.
 He seems dejected after a defeat and exhausted at the prospect of having to enter the arena again.
 But he knowingly perseveres because he is driven by “the indestructible will of man to achieve his humanity” (Arthur Miller, “Tragedy and the Common Man”).

 Is there any compatibility between classical Greek and Christian tragic sensibilities?
 Remember this observation in President Obama’s July 12, 2016 address in Dallas:

 Scripture tells us that in our sufferings there is glory, because we know that suffering produces perseverance; perseverance, character; and character, hope.
 Sometimes the truths of these words are hard to see.
 Right now, those words test us.
 Because the people of Dallas, people across the country, are suffering.

-In that distinction (the power of the word “hope”) can be seen a compelling attribute of a once obscure Jewish sect that triumphed over the Roman Empire.
+The added power of the word “hope” can be seen as a compelling attribute of a once obscure Jewish sect that triumphed over the Roman Empire.